WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/projects/net-catalog/programs.md

 **Identity**: 1 hour program, produced by the Rensselaer Polytechnic Institute and initially distributed by NET in 1968.
 It was originally shot on videotape.<br />
 **If Eugene Talmadge Were Alive Today, He'd Turn Over in His Grave**: 1 hour program, produced by NET Division, Educational Broadcasting Corporation and initially distributed by NET in 1970. *Aired as an episode of [Realities](/about-the-american-archive/projects/net-catalog/series/realities).*<br/>
 **If I Don't Agree Must I Go Away**: 1 hour program, produced by NET and Canadian Broadcating Corporation and initially distributed by NET in 1969.
 It was originally shot on film in black and white.  *Aired as an episode of [NET Journal](/about-the-american-archive/projects/net-catalog/series/net-journal).*<br/>
-**Igor Stravinsky**: 90 minute program, produced by the National Film Board of Canada and WGBH and initially distributed by NET in 1966.
+**Igor Stravinsky**: 90 minute program, produced by the National Film Board of Canada and GBH and initially distributed by NET in 1966.
 It was originally shot on videotape. *Aired as an episode of [NET Festival](/about-the-american-archive/projects/net-catalog/series/net-festival).*<br/>
 **The Imperfect Society**<br />
 **The Importance of Being Earnest**: 90 minute program, produced by ABC Television and initially distributed by NET in 1967.
 It was originally shot on videotape. *Aired as an episode of [NET Playhouse](/about-the-american-archive/projects/net-catalog/series/net-playhouse).*<br/>
 **In Color, In Color**: 30 minute program.<br />